-This study uses high-resolution Ka-band radar data collected during the VORTEX2 field campaign by the two Texas Tech University Ka-band radars (Weiss et al. 2009) to examine the horizontal structure of two tornadoes.
+This study uses high-resolution Ka-band radar data collected during the VORTEX2 field campaign by the two Texas Tech University Ka-band radars (Weiss et al. 2009) to examine the horizontal structure of three tornadoes.
 The overall goal of this study is to see how well the observed tornadoes, which were rather weak, compare to current conceptual models of tornado structure.
-The two cases that will be looked at in this study are the May 18, 2010 Stinnett, TX tornado, and the tornado near Tribune, KS on May 25, 2010.
+The three tornadoes that will be looked at in this study are the May 18, 2010 Stinnett, TX tornado, the tornado near Tribune, KS on May 25, 2010 and the June 13, 2010 tornado just north of Booker, TX.